 Water pollution caused by mining is Acid Mine Drainage, Heavy Metal Contamination & Leaching, Processing Chemicals Pollution, Erosion, and Sedimentation.

 Acid is carried by rainwater or surface drainage and deposited into nearby streams, rivers, and lakes.
-Acid rainfall severely degrades water quality and is capable of killing aquatic life and making water worthless.
+Acid rainfall severely degrades water quality and can kill aquatic life and make water worthless.